-COVID-19 PANDEMIC FBI BACKGROUND CHECK EXTENSION
+COVID-19 PANDEMIC FBI BACKGROUND CHECK EXTENSION Prepared by the PSEA Legal Division ired by the PSEA Legal Div

-Prepared by the PSEA Legal Division Updated as of May 12, 2020
+May 11, 2020

 On March 6, 2020, Governor Wolf declared a disaster emergency in order to help contain, prevent the spread of, and address the effects of COVID-19, the novel coronavirus that was ultimately declared by the World Health Organization to be a global pandemic.
 As part of the Commonwealth's response, Governor Wolf has signed into law Act 18 of 2020.